pjbiggs/Massey203311/Week9/Week9.md

 ## Purpose

-To use a mixture of tools (online and command line) to explore a small set of metagenomic reads from uploading reads to a server through interactive visualisation and then work in R to look at the data in other ways.
+To use a mixture of tools (both online and command line) to explore a small set of metagenomic reads from uploading reads to a server through interactive visualisation and then further work in R to look at the data in other ways.

 ## Introduction